 The stake pool cluster is securely setup, is fully

 of running the Cardano stake pools change, our

 setup will scale with the requirements.

 Available Staking Pools

 We invest in our infrastructure to provide a reliable, secure, and optimized staking pool experience.
 All staking pools run on modern node hardware with computing resources exceeding the recommended specifications.
 The MANTIS relay and core servers are located in multiple data centres across various continents and each are provisioned with 10 CPU cores, 60 GB RAM, and 400 GB NVMe drives.

 Delegation is the process by which ada holders delegate the stake associated with their ada to a stake pool.
 It allows ada holders that do not have the skills or desire to run a node to participate in the network and be rewarded in proportion to the amount of stake delegated.

-The procedures for delegation using each wallet is a little different but both allow you to search for the stake pool using either a ticker symbol (eg. MANT, MANT2, MANT3), or via the Pool Id (the 56 alpha-numeric string).
+The procedures for delegation using any of the many different available Cardano wallets varies but all allow you to search for the stake pool using either a ticker symbol (eg. MANT), or via the Pool Id (the 56 alpha-numeric string).
 Once you have delegated your ada, you can simply sit back and relax knowing that MANTIS is providing you with the best staking experience and rewards.Learn more

 Our mission and commitment